AbedDX/Homelab/README.md

 2. Insert your SD card into an SD card reader connected to your computer.

-3. Open Raspberry Pi Imager, select "Raspberry Pi OS Lite (64bit)" from the list.
+3. Open Raspberry Pi Imager, select "Raspberry Pi OS Lite (64bit) or Legacy Bullseye Lite (64bit)" from the list.

 4. Choose the SD card you want to write the image to.